South Bronx: 1970s: "The Bronx is burning"

 By the 1970s, significant poverty reached as far north as Fordham Road.
 Around this time, the Bronx experienced some of its worst instances of urban decay, with the loss of 300,000 residents and the destruction of entire city blocks' worth of buildings.
 The media attention brought the South Bronx into common parlance nationwide.

 The early 1970s saw South Bronx property values continue to plummet to record lows.
-A progressively vicious cycle began where large numbers of tenements and multi-story, multi-family apartment buildings, left vacant by White flight, sat abandoned and unsaleable for long periods of time, which, coupled with a stagnant economy and an extremely high unemployment rate made street gangs attractive to many, which were exploding in number and beginning to support themselves with large-scale drug dealing in the area.
+A progressively vicious cycle began where large numbers of tenements and multi-story, multi-family apartment buildings, left vacant by White flight, sat abandoned and unsalable for long periods of time, which coupled with a stagnant economy and an extremely high unemployment rate made street gangs attractive to many, which were exploding in number and beginning to support themselves with large-scale drug dealing in the area.
 The abandoned property also attracted large numbers of squatters, who further lowered the borough's quality of living.
 The massive citywide spending cuts also left the few remaining building inspectors and fire marshals unable to enforce living standards or punish code violations.
-This encouraged slumlords and absentee landlords to neglect and ignore their property and allowed for gangs to set up protected enclaves and lay claim to entire buildings.
+This encouraged slumlords and absentee landlords to neglect and ignore their property and allowed gangs to set up protected enclaves and lay claim to entire buildings.
 This then spread crime and fear of crime to nearby unaffected apartments in a domino effect.

 As the crisis deepened, the nearly bankrupt city government of Abraham Beame placed most of the blame on unreasonably high rents levied by landlords.
 Beame began demanding that they convert their rapidly emptying buildings into Section 8 housing.
 Section 8 paid a per capita stipend for low-income or indigent tenants from Federal HUD funds rather than from the cash-strapped city bank.
 However, the HUD rate was not based on the property's actual value and was set so low by the city that it left little opportunity or incentive for landlords to maintain or improve their buildings while still making a profit.
 The result was a disastrous acceleration of both the speed and northward spread of the cycle of decay in the South Bronx as formerly desirable and well-maintained middle-to-upper class apartments in midtown, most notably along the Grand Concourse, were progressively vacated and either abandoned altogether or converted into federally funded single room occupancy "welfare hotels" run by absentee slumlords.

 Police statistics show that as the crime wave moved north across the Bronx, the remaining White tenants in the South Bronx (mostly elderly Jews) were preferentially targeted for violent crime by the influx of young, minority criminals because they were seen as easy prey.
 This became so common that the street slang terms "crib job" (meaning how elderly residents were as helpless as infants) and "push in" (meaning what would now be called a home invasion robbery) were coined specifically in reference to them.